 His recordings evidence a musician of superlative technical ability, but not of ostentatious tendency.
 His accompaniment lines comprised steady, unfailing swing, seemingly impervious to change-ups by the soloists he worked behind.
 As a soloist himself, Leathers was more concerned with texture and with improvisational cogency than with showing off.

 Bassist Dezron Douglas remembered Leathers as a “kind hearted, strong minded, swaggerific [sic], hilarious Black Man” with a distinctive ride cymbal and “serious musicianship.”

 Lawrence Leathers was born in Lansing, Michigan, on November 23, 1981.
-He began playing drums at two years old, later appearing as a child prodigy on TV’s Jenny Jones Show and graduating to professional performance by the time he was 15.
-He earned a degree at Michigan State University, then matriculated in 2007 to the Juilliard School in New York.
+He began playing drums at six years old, graduating to professional performance by the time he was 15.
+He studied at Michigan State University, then matriculated in 2007 to the Juilliard School in New York.

 While attending Juilliard, Leathers met and formed a trio with pianist Aaron Diehl and bassist Paul Sikivie, recording with them in 2010 for Diehl’s self-released Live at the Players.
 Around the same time, Leathers began regularly holding down the drum seat in guitarist JC Stylles’ organ ensembles.
 He also began attending late-night jam sessions at Smalls and Dizzy’s Club Coca-Cola, where he impressed onlookers with his skill and the depth of his knowledge of the jazz tradition.